 Businesses are in it to make money and to make the process as simple as possible.
 65% of marketing influencers agree that increasing marketing ROI is the top priority for a marketing technology strategy.
 More than half of the participants from this study by Ascend 2 agreed that your marketing ROI determines how successful an MA system is.

 12. 78% of successful marketers say that marketing automation is most responsible for improving revenue contribution

 Increasing revenue is a long-term goal for both marketing and sales.
 If the strategy proves successful, that’ll improve sales and revenue.
-According to Lenskold, 78% of successful marketers say that marketing automation is most responsible for improving revenue.
+According to Adobe’s The State of Marketing Automation, 98% of successful marketers say that marketing automation is very important to business success.

 How does marketing automation come into play?

 Marketing automation can automate tasks you don’t want to focus a lot of time on.
-This gives you extra time to focus on sales and earning more money.
+This gives you extra time to focus on sales and earn more money.

 13. Marketing automation drives a 14.5% increase in sales productivity and a 12.2% reduction in marketing overhead.

 This stat from Nucleus Research shows just how automation can increase sales while reducing costs.
 With that, automation then gives you more time to focus on conversions.
 Additionally, marketing automation can manage these strategies and get rid of outsourcing.
 If you don’t need to outsource, your marketing overhead can decrease.

 14. 80% of marketing automation users saw their number of leads increase, and 77% saw the number of conversions increase

 80% of marketing automation users saw their number of leads increase, and 77% saw the number of conversions increase.
 This stat from Venture Beat shows us that well over half of the 43 automation platforms surveyed increased leads and conversions.
 This is because marketing automation connects marketing and sales to reach the same goal, ultimately increasing the ROI.
 The stats show how marketing automation will most likely be a successful investment.